lannonbr/vscode-issue-tracker/README.md

 Finally, I wrote a simple frontend using [C3.js](https://c3js.org/) to display the two graphs on a page.
 This is then committed to GitHub here and deployed to [Netlify](https://www.netlify.com/) across their Application Delivery Network.

 Future plans include making this more generalized so anyone can spin up a very similar project with ease.
+And [B1nj0y](https://github.com/gingerhot) had forked and made a [GitHub Action](https://github.com/marketplace/actions/github-issue-tracker) that you can set up in several minutes to track any of your GitHub repos.